 CONS

-As opposed to most vegetarian shoes we’ve tried, these boots have a wider toe box, so they are a great fit for hikers with wide feet.
+As opposed to most vegan shoes we’ve tried, these boots have a wider toe box, so they are a great fit for hikers with wide feet.

-Moreover, Altra Lone Peak 7 trail runners feature a reliable outsole design and an airy upper which we found to reduce discomfort during day hikes and allow you to move faster and more confidently.
+The shoe is a massive improvement over the Altra Lone Peak 7, featuring a reliable outsole design and an airy upper.
+We found that this significantly reduces fatigue during day hikes and allows you to move faster and more confidently.

 If keeping your feet dry is something you look into, then we suggest looking at the other shoes or seeing our review of the best waterproof hiking boots.